Shuruni/YggFinance/src/budgetingService/README.md

 # Budgeting Service

-webserver that consumes an HTTP POST request on localhost:8080 of `Content-Type="multipart/form-data"` with a req.body of the form:
+webserver that consumes an HTTP `POST` request on `http://localhost:8080` of `Content-Type="multipart/form-data"` with a req.body of the form:

 ```JSON
 {